Powerful tech trends in 2016 – and what they really mean

 4. Driverless cars

-The technology for driver-less cars made significance advances in 2015, propelled by Google, Apply, Uber and China's Baidu.
+The technology for driver-less cars made significant advances in 2015, propelled by Google, Apply, Uber and China's Baidu.
 Newer cars already extensively rely on computer technology (as the Volkswagen scandal recently highlighted) and self-parking cars are becoming less uncommon.
 My Grandad, a former mechanic, recently lamented that mechanics don't actually fix anything anymore, they diagnose problems using a computer and replace a broken part.

 Unmanned vehicles in the transportation industry and reductions in road accidents could be highly beneficial - and disruptive - to people and business.
 And driverless cars may happen sooner then we think.
 A recent software update for Tesla's Model S electric cars gave it self-driving capabilities.